-Last year, my friend Chantelle of City Girl Flower Farm told me that she found some really cheap Ranunculus at a local Dollar Tree: 5 corms for $1.25!
-So, naturally, I drove over there as quickly as I could, scooped up what I needed, and brought them home to experiment with.
+Last year, my friend Chantelle of City Girl Flower Farm told me she found some really cheap ranunculus at a local Dollar Tree: 5 corms for $1.25!
+So, naturally, I drove over there as quickly as possible, scooped up what I needed, and brought them home to experiment with.

 Of course, you are going to get what you pay for.
-I wasn’t expecting these to be as good as the regular Ranunculus corms that I purchase from reputable companies like West Coast Seeds, but you know what?
+I wasn’t expecting these to be as good as the regular ranunculus corms I purchase from reputable companies like West Coast Seeds, but you know what?
 The price was right, and it felt worth experimenting with.

 In this post, we’ll see if the stuff you get at the Dollar Store is actually worth your time and money.
 Let’s get into it!